Introduction to React for Complete Beginners

 - Use

-to render each value in thepropertyNames
+Array.prototype.map()to render each value in thepropertyNamesarray as a<th>element. - Use

 This component does not work with nested objects and will break if there are nested objects inside any of the properties specified in propertyNames